-Students may wear a waist length, all black, light weight jacket or sweater, or any school sponsored jacket (light weight) at any time.
-All other jackets, heavy coats, outerwear, overcoats, etc. that do not meet these specifications must be placed in the student's locker prior to homeroom.
-No exceptions.
+Students may wear a waist length, all black, light-weight jacket or sweater, or any school sponsored jacket or sweater that has been approved by the principal.
+All other jackets, heavy coats, outerwear, overcoats, etc. that do not meet these specifications must be placed in the student's locker or book bag prior to 1st block.
 Jackets should be sized appropriately.
 Failure to comply will result in a dress code violation being assigned.

 - 1. Jackets may have a small unobtrusive logo that can be covered with a quarter. - 2.
-No pullover hoodies or hooded sweatshirts of any kind are allowed!
-Hoodies are not to be worn on campus.
+Pullover hoodies or hooded sweatshirts are not allowed.
 A hoodie is defined as a pullover jacket with a hood that does not have a zipper or other type of opening in the front. - 3.
-Leather, pleather, twill, wool, and puffer style jackets are considered outwear clothing and must be placed in the student's locker prior to homeroom.
+Leather, pleather, twill, wool, and puffer style jackets are considered outerwear (not lightweight) and must be placed in the student's locker or book bag prior to 1st block.